rehierl/abstract-properties/11-x-hierarchies/12-1-hierarchy-of-rpaths/0-0-readme.md

 used to define a child order over the rooted paths in that hierarchy - e.g. an ordered sequence of rooted paths.

-A hierarchy of rooted paths (HR) also allows to directly form a hierarchy of scopes (HS) from it.
+A hierarchy of rooted paths (Hr) also allows to directly form a hierarchy of scopes (Hs) from it.
 Conversely, a hierarchy of scopes allows to form a hierarchy of rooted paths.
 That is, a hierarchy of rooted paths is also isomorphic to a hierarchy of scopes.